-(a) Although according to the terms of the Section 2 (1) of the Private Medical (Registration) Institutions Act No. 21 of 2006, all private medical institutions should be registered, only 1,387 private medical institutions had been registered at 31 as December 2018.
-However a proper methodology had not been prepared and implement for identifying number of medical institutes which should be registered, to get registered implement and to provisions of the Section 4 of the Act in connection with the institutions which were not registered.
+(a) Although according to the terms of the Section 2 (1) of the Private Medical Institutions Registration) Act No. 21 of 2006, all private medical institutions should registered, only 1,387 private medical institutions had been registered as at 31 December 2018.
+However a proper methodology had not been prepared and implement for identifying the number of medical institutes which should be registered, to get registered and implement the provisions of the Section 4 of the Act in connection with the institutions which were not registered.